mjl-/gobuild/README.txt

 - Create a transparency log with builds.

 - Write tests.
+- Could handle more versions, like @master, @commitid, etc.
 - Cache responses from goproxy?
 - Handle special characters in modules/versions/package paths.